ndrs-npm/rust_hello_world/README.md

 Now that we've clarified the testing environment, let's proceed with installing Rust:

 1. Open terminal.
-1. Run the following command to download and run the Rust installation script:
+1. Install Rust using `apt`:

     ```bash
-    curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
+    sudo apt update
+    sudo apt install -y rustc cargo
     ```

+    This will install Rust and Cargo, the package manager and build tool for Rust, using the `apt` package manager.

+    > Alternatively, you can use the Rust installation script:
+    >
+    >```bash
+    >curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
+    >```
+    >
-1. The script will start and present you with installation options.
-For most users, the default option `(1)` is suitable. *Press Enter* to proceed with the default installation.
+    >- When prompted, choose the default option `(1)` to proceed with the installation.
-1. Wait for the installation to complete.
+    >- Wait for the installation to complete.
 This may take a few minutes depending on your internet connection.
-1. Once the installation is finished, you'll see a message saying that Rust is installed now.
+    >- Once the installation is finished, you'll see a message indicating that Rust is installed and ready to use.

 1. To start using Rust, you need to reload your shell.
 You can do this by running:

     ```bash